USTC-IMCL/subject-LFIQA-software/README.md

 6. Next page

    Use enter key to get next page when you have finished exploring the light field immage (except the pair-wise comparison mode).

+## Postprocessing
+Click the Post Processing button to start the post processing.
+Two file selection dialogs will be open.
+Here are tow steps:

+1. Choose the folder that contains your subject file.
+Currently it is the folder you put the binary software.

+2. Choose your configuration file.

+Then the software will extract info from all the subjects results and calculate PLCC for each subject.
+The results will be stored in outlier_result.csv or outlier_result.xlsx.
+The format depends on your experiment setting.

 ## Known issues & Discussions

 Coming soon...